tomgco/cpu-profiler/readme.md

 Provides bindings for the v8 profiler in node.js

+Version 2.0.0 - Compatible with nodejs v0.11 and upwards.
+Version 1.0.0 - Compatible with nodejs v0.10.

-This branch is upto date with node v0.11 and is not compatible with v0.10.
+Master is upto date with node v0.11 and is not compatible with v0.10.
 For a 0.10v compatible checkout the [release/1.0.0](https://github.com/tomgco/cpu-profiler/tree/release/1.0.0) branch.